TalnUPF/compilationISpros/README.md

 If you use the material included in this repository or modify the code please cite the following publication:

      - [1] Domínguez, M., Burga, A., M. Farrús, and L. Wanner (2018).
-Compilation of Corpora to Study the information Structure-Prosody Interface.
+Compilation of Corpora to Study the Information Structure-Prosody Interface.
 Accepted for publication in the Language Resources and Evaluation Conference (LREC2018), Miyazaki, Japan.

 Further references:

+     - [2] Eibe Frank, Mark A. Hall, and Ian H. Witten (2016).
+The WEKA Workbench.
+Online Appendix for "Data Mining: Practical Machine Learning Tools and Techniques", Morgan Kaufmann, Fourth Edition, 2016.
-     - [2] Domínguez, M., I. Latorre, M. Farrús, J. Codina and L. Wanner (2016d).
+     - [3] Domínguez, M., I. Latorre, M. Farrús, J. Codina and L. Wanner (2016d).
 Praat on the Web: An Upgrade of Praat for Semi-Automatic Speech Annotation.
 In Proceedings of the 25th International Conference on Computational Linguistics, Osaka, Japan.
-     - [3] Domínguez, M., M. Farrús and L. Wanner (2016c).
+     - [4] Domínguez, M., M. Farrús and L. Wanner (2016c).
 An Automatic Prosody Tagger for Spontaneous Speech.
 In Proceedings of the 25th International Conference on Computational Linguistics, Osaka, Japan.